godspeedsystems/gs-documentation/docs/vscode_extension/languageTools.md

 ### Things you can do it with Godspeed Language Tools

 #### Crate an Event
-- You can also add body , params , response in the event customise it.
+- You can also add body, params, response in the event customise it.

 ![preview](/img/video-gif/godspeed_event.gif "Godspeed Event Sample")